Have you ever had to put off writing a check...making a payment...until your next paycheck comes in?

-Whether you plan to self-insure, rely on employer or government provided benefits, or personal insurance, you should discuss your plan with Futurecare Associates.
+Whether you plan to self-insure, rely on employer or government provided benefits, or on personal insurance, please discuss your plan with us.

 THE MIGHTY BASICS...That is what I called the presentation I made in the early 2000’s to elder law attorneys, financial planners, and health care professionals about long-term care (LTC) insurance.
 There were many major companies competing in the market, virtually all of them offering products with the same benefit triggers so that they would be compliant with the Health Insurance Portability and Accountability Act (HIPAA) and thus provide certain valuable guarantees to their insureds.
 They varied in the optional benefits they offered, but many were similar in their pricing and health underwriting practices.

 THEN SOMETHING HAPPENED...Not suddenly, but gradually, companies began to raise their rates for new policies, and, inevitably, for existing policies.
 And over time many insurers withdrew from the marketplace.
 They were, and are, still responsible for the policies they had sold (thanks to HIPAA), but the number of companies selling traditional LTC policies has dropped dramatically.

 A RESOURCE EVOLUTION...Resources for an insured cushion against the cost of long term care have evolved from stand-alone or traditional policies to choices between so-called hybrid products combining life and LTC benefits in asset based LTC contracts.